xwausse/SQL-homework/lesson-23/homework/homework.md

 22. List all products that have been sold at least once
 23. Find the most expensive product in the Products table
-24. Show each sale with its corresponding cost price from the Products table
-25. Find all products where the selling price is higher than the average selling price in their category
+24. Find all products where the selling price is higher than the average selling price in their category